Parenting is daunting enough with a partner, but even more so if you’re a single mother going it alone on one income.

 Ohioans who qualify gain access to important services like doctor visits, prescriptions, hospital care, immunizations, vision and dental care, mental health services and more.

 Healthy Start (also called SCHIP) provides health care coverage for children younger than age 19 and pregnant women who qualify based on income.
 For most families, it is free.
-Others may have co-pays of $1 to $3.
+For those with higher incomes, copayments typically range from $3 to $5.

 Ohio CCAP is the state subsidy program targeted at low-income families who need help paying for child care.
 It provides assistance with payment for child care on a sliding fee basis for eligible parents.